hfoffani/WinFormTagsEditor/README.md

 ### Things To Do

 * Textbox to specify text on add.
-* Event for add.
-* Event for delete.
-* Observe on collection and redraw.
+* Read-only mode.

 Customization
 * Background color for the control.
 * Foreground color for tags.
 * Font for tags.
 * Design of the plus.
+* Input textbox.